 There are marijuana dispensaries across the state of Washington.
 Although many were specialized to cultivate, manufacture, and sell to either medical or recreational customers, a number of medical-only dispensaries were forced to close after the passing of the Cannabis Patient Protection Act.
 To meet demand, however, recreational dispensaries often provide medical marijuana to patients with valid medical cards.

-Conflicting laws require that medical marijuana be purchased in cash or, on occasion, debit cards.
+Conflicting laws require that medical marijuana is purchased in cash or, on occasion, debit cards.

 What Else Should I Know?